 As I’ve made clear by now, Tipo 00 flour is the best kind of flour for making a pizza similar to what’s popular in New York and Naples.
 But if you don’t have Tipo 00 flour available where you live, you still have plenty of options.

 Many people claim that all-purpose flour has too little protein content for a pizza dough but this isn’t true.
 All-purpose flour typically has a protein content between 9-11% which is more than enough for a pizza.
-But if you can, opt for the higher protein so your pizza crust will withstand being stretched and have a small bit of chew to it as well.
+Try to choose a better brand, like King Arthur, if you can.

 What Can I Do With Tipo 00 Flour